 I hold a certificate in Jewish Mindfulness Practice for Jewish Communal Professionals from the Institute for Jewish Spirituality and Yael Shy and I am a graduate of the Jewish Learning Venture’s Neurodivergent Teacher Training program.

-I serve on the Advisory Board of Jewish Disability Inclusion News and am the Education Director and Peer-Support Coordinator of the Jewish Autism Network.
+I serve on the Board of Directors of SVARA, the Advisory Board of Jewish Disability Inclusion News, and am the Education Director and Peer-Support Coordinator of the Jewish Autism Network.

-I’m also the co-editor of Neurodivergent Torah Volume 1, which will be published in 2026 by Ben Yehuda Press.
+I’m the co-editor of Neurodivergent Torah, which will be published in 2026 by Ben Yehuda Press.

 Outside of my work with the Jewish community, I am the founder of the #ActuallyAutistic Coach, an educational consultancy for autistic adults and the general public.